ONSdigital/eq-questionnaire-runner/doc/python-type-hinting.md

 # type: ignore
 ```

-`# type: ignore` should only be used when unavoidable.
+`# type: ignore` should only be used when unavoidable (or in the return `Any` case detailed below).
 Ensure that a comment is added to explain why it has been used and have a prefix of `Type ignore:`

 ```python
 def format_number(number: int) -> str: